What are the database requirements?

 • <application_name>_mngt

-An additional schema will be created in a database of your choice (postgres by default) if you are using the CAST Health/Management Dashboard:
+An additional schema will be created automatically in a database of your choice (postgres by default) if you are using the CAST Health/Management Dashboard, where results for all applications are consolidated together:

 • general_measure (or other custom name)